IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 ### Filtered searching

-When searching in the `Solution Explorer` and `designer tree-view`, this trees now filter to only show matching search results.
+When searching in the `Solution Explorer` and `designer tree-view`, these trees now filter to only show matching search results.

 ![Filtered Search Sample](images/filter-search.png)